Draft Day 2 (Watch, 2 ET): Overview, schedule, best available - WFIN Local News

 How to watch and when

 The Draft continues Monday with rounds 3-10.
-MLB.com will stream all nine rounds, starting at 2 p.m.
+MLB.com will stream all eight rounds, starting at 2 p.m.
 ET.
 There will be one minute between picks.

 The Draft concludes with rounds 11-20 on Tuesday, starting at 2 p.m.
 ET, with no delay between selections, all heard on MLB.com.